beckn/financial-services/docs/5_Implementation-Guide.md

 This document contains the REQUIRED and RECOMMENDED standard functionality that must be implemented by any Financial Service Provider Platform a.k.a BPPs and Financial Service Consumer Platform a.k.a BAPs.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in _TODO_

 ## 5.1 Discovery of Financial Services